rsdoiel/antenna/archives/2025/planet_2025.32.md

 ---

-## Donohoe defends Tánaiste amid call for him to resign
+## Tánaiste to meet mother of Harvey Morrison Sherratt

 date: 2025-08-13, from: RTÉ News

-The Minister for Finance has defended Tánaiste Simon Harris amid a call for him to resign over the handling of the case of Harvey Morrison Sherratt.
+Tánaiste Simon Harris is to meet the mother of Harvey Morrison Sherratt, a nine-year-old boy who died last month and was subject to delays in accessing urgent scoliosis surgery.

 <br>